2025 STUDENT REPRESENTATIVE COUNCIL ELECTIONS

 A student cannot be a candidate in both the SRC and PGC elections in the same year.

-Foundation Studies students are Associate members of Arc and not eligible to nominate, vote or campaign in Arc elections.
+UNSW College students are associate members of Arc and not eligible to nominate, vote or campaign in Arc Elections.

 A group of candidates may register as a ticket (see 10.18 of the Arc Regulations).
 Forms are available for download here.